Carrington Park - Enviro-scape Master Plan

 Having looked at the new options, I would like to know why the sandpit has been kept in the plans (even if it is smaller), as no-one is in favour of it.
 It will be a health hazard for both children and dogs (eg. syringes, cans, bottles, condoms, cats and dogs urinating in it).
 These items have all previously been found at the park and have been disposed of by the dog owners.
 Can you please reconsider putting a sandpit in the park?

-Falconer asked over 6 years ago
+Falconer asked about 7 years ago

 Thank you for your question.